-Stryker hip replacement failure symptoms include:
+Hip replacement failure symptoms include:

-The first patient complaints that led to the Stryker hip recall came to light in 2005.
-It is not clear exactly when the products affected by the hip replacement recall were manufactured.
+The first patient complaints that led to a Stryker hip recall came to light in 2005.
+It’s not clear exactly when the products affected by the hip replacement recall were manufactured.
 If you have had hip replacement surgery, but you’re not sure what brand of hip you received, or if you have experienced any infections, pain or other problems with your replacement hip, please speak to your orthopedic surgeon, or the hospital where you had surgery, to find out whether you are affected by this Stryker hip recall.

 To protect your privacy, your orthopedic surgeon or the hospital may require that you request this information in person.